necopinus/necopinus.xyz/essays/2016-10-08-the-challenge-of-a-post-scarcity-transition.md

 Every day at 9am I would come in and spend about half an hour swapping out the full backup tapes.
 Then I'd wait around for another four hours or so while my boss (who was based in Boulder and I hardly ever saw) remotely verified that everything was working.
 And then I would leave.
 I almost never saw another person.

 One day I joked with my boss in the company instant messenger that I was really just a human robot arm.
-"Well..."
-My boss started to type back.
+"Well…" My boss started to type back.
 There was an uncomfortably long pause.

 "You kind of are."